Itera/ariot2018/README.md

 ![project](./img/project.png)

-Our team is from Itera, and consists of 6 members: Thor-Martin, Øyvind, Lars-Erik, Joachim, Kristoffer and Annie (from left to right).
+Our team is from Itera, and consists of 6 members: Thor-Martin, Øyvind, Lars-Erik, Joakim, Kristoffer and Annie (from left to right).

 ![team](./img/team.jpg)